Vsimpro/vs1m.pro/vs1m.pro/content/posts/every-second-counts.md

     return result, 200
 ```

+We want to return early, to reduce the compute time.
+This control of flow minimizes the risk for this attack vector.

 ## Conclusions {#conclusions}

 We can reveal all kinds of things, if we really pay close attention to details!

 By measuring the small details, we can infer how a backend processes a request, whether data exists in a database, or even what ports are open.
-These are "attacks" that do not rely on exploiting the traditional security flaws, but rather can be exploited through understanding the sublte behavior of a system.
+These are "attacks" that do not rely on exploiting the traditional security flaws, but rather can be exploited through understanding the subtle behaviour of a system.

-Even in the production environments, where latencies vary and network noise is gratly present, these techniques can still be observed and leveraged.
+Even in the production environments, where latencies vary and network noise is greatly present, these techniques can still be observed and leveraged.
 Even in the dusty attics of real-world applications.

 We can see that mitigation isn't impossible, but needs some thought.
 Trying to strive for code that runs on O(1) time is noble in any case, but can in this case serve the security as well.